 At Walt Disney World, paying the premium for a Disney-owned hotel often makes sense for the perks and the proximity, but those factors don’t weigh as heavily at Disneyland.
 In fact, some of the non-Disney hotels are just as close (if not closer) than several of the Disney ones.
 My family often stays in hotels across from the pedestrian plaza on South Harbor Boulevard.
 These are all within easy walking distance.
 There are numerous hotels just a bit further afield that are on the Anaheim Resort Transit shuttle system as well.

 Need some guidance about where to stay?
-Don’t miss my guide to Disneyland hotels with babies and toddlers.
+Don’t miss my picks for the best hotels within walking distance of Disneyland for families.

 2. Buy discounted tickets

 Ticket discounts are hard to come by for Disney destinations, and some of the discounters are outright scams.
 But if you are going for more than a single day visit, you should absolutely take advantage of discounts available from reputable resellers and travel agencies.

 I have a partnership with the largest seller of Disneyland vacations, Get Away Today, where you can buy any multi-day tickets or Disneyland vacation packages at a discount.
 Use promo code TYKES10 for an extra $10 off all package stays of 2 nights or more.
 For families, those savings can really add up and allow you to treat yourself to a nicer meal or a few souvenirs with all the benefits of buying a ticket directly from Disney.
 What’s the catch?
 There really isn’t one.

 3. Eat on the cheap